Eventus

 Retrieving index returns alone

 Q: Is it possible to get returns for a market index alone?
+My study does not individual stocks.

 data request;